 An experienced and versatile conductor, Christopher Moulds is in demand at opera houses throughout Europe.
 Enjoying strong links with both the Staatsoper Berlin and the Bayerische Staatsoper Munich, Moulds conducts repertoire ranging from Monteverdi, Handel and Mozart through to Britten’s Turn of the Screw and contemporary works such as Birtwistle’s Punch and Judy.

-This season he makes his debut with Opera National du Rhin for Alcina and Theater an der Wien for Saul as well as joining the Moscow State Phiharmonic Society for a cycle of three Handel operas in the summer: Giulio Cesare, Tamerlano and Rodelinda.
-He also returns to Stuttgart Opera for Alcina and Bayerische Staatsoper Munich for Die Entführung aus dem Serail.
+Despite the ongoing situation with many theatres and halls closed because of Covid, this season he makes his debut with Opera National du Rhin for Alcina and Theater an der Wien for Saul.
+He also returns to Bayerische Staatsoper Munich for Die Entführung aus dem Serail and the Bolshoi Theatre for performances of Purcel’s Dido and Aeneas and Mozart’s Le Nozze di Figaro.
 Other houses he has worked with recently include Staatsoper Hamburg, Semperoper Dresden, Theater Basel, Norwegian National Opera and San Francisco Opera.

 Moulds is often seen leading repertoire from the baroque era.
 In January 2015 he led Monteverdi’s L’Orfeo, a co-production between the Royal Opera House and the Roundhouse which received much critical acclaim.
 Other recent performances include Semele at the Händel-Festspiele Karlsruhe, La Calisto at Bayerische Staatsoper Munich and he returned to Madrid for Sasha Waltz’s acclaimed production of Dido & Aeneas.
 Outside Europe, Moulds has appeared in Russia numerous times at the Bolshoi Theatre including the Russian premiere of Rodelinda and also with the Musica Viva Chamber Orchestra Moscow.
 Most recently he joined the Moscow Chamber Orchestra for a concert performance of Handel’s Ottone.